tim292stro/OTPDiceAndTable/README.md

 Usage:
 * Get a 6-sided Die
-* Throw twice for each character of a One-Time-Pad
+* Throw the die twice for each character of a One-Time-Pad
+* Record the character that appears for the combination of the two throws
 * Rinse-repeat until you have your key length
 * Exchange the OTP with the other person who you are conversing with